Parent & Teacher Guide to Keeping Kids Safe During Playtime

 Let’s go over some of the key points to remember.

 Finding Safe Playgrounds

 Parents don’t usually “shop around” for playgrounds, right?
 Instead, they usually go to whatever playground is already at their school, church, or in their neighborhood.
 In these cases, you need to make sure the playground is as safe (and fun) as it can be.
 In some circumstances, you may have your choice from among several playgrounds in your area.

 So, how do you pick the safest one?

 For starters, a safe playground needs to have age-appropriate play equipment and safety surfacing.
 A playground feature that is safe for one child may be dangerous for another.
 Equipment is generally intended for three distinct age groups:

 - Preschoolers (ages 2-5)

 - School-age children (ages 5-12)

 Playgrounds often have signs showing the age group for whom the equipment was designed.
 If they do not, you will need to make an educated guess.
-Children ages 4 and younger need to be kept away from swings and slides.
-Kids ages 5-14 are most often hurt on swings, monkey bars, and other climbing equipment.

 Make sure the bars and railings are spaced properly so that your child cannot get their head or limbs stuck between them.
 Make sure equipment is maintained, firmly anchored to the ground, and free from splinters or sharp edges.